OwenTruong/civitdl/doc/sorter.md

 ### Using a sorter is really simple as shown in the previous section
 - To use the default sorter, run without `-s` or `--sorter`, else run with the sorter option.
-- `civitdl source1 source2 ... sourceN /path/to/the/root/dir -s tags`
+  - `civitdl source1 ... sourceN /path/to/root/dir -s tags`
+- To run a sorter from filepath, just provide the path to the sorter python file.
+  - `civitdl source1 ... sourceN /path/to/root/dir -s /path/to/sorter.py`

 ### Configuring sorters
 - To set a default sorter to use in `civitdl`, go to [set sorter section in configuration](./configuration.md#set-sorter)